-- Is there a joint course you could do, if you're interested in more than one subject? - Have you considered alternative, but similar, degrees?
+- Is the course a subject you'd like to study for the next 3-5 years? - Does it cover the topics you're interested in? - Is there a joint course you could do, if you're interested in more than one subject? - Have you considered alternative, but similar, degrees?
 E.g. Business, business marketing, business management etc. - Does the course carry accreditation for certain professions? - How will you be taught?
 Is it exam or coursework heavy?